What to do if you’re in a car accident

 When should you call the police?

-You should also inform the police immediately if an accident took place on a motorway, there's damage to street furniture, or if a road is blocked.
+You should notify the police of an accident within 24 hours of it occurring, as per Section 170 of the Road Traffic Act 1988. \You should also inform the police immediately if an accident took place on a motorway, there's damage to street furniture, or if a road is blocked.

 Remember: only call 999 in an emergency – 101 will suffice in non-emergency situations with no police involvement.